Taitava/silverstripe-cloakemail/README.md

 If true, wraps cloaked email addresses inside mailto-links (<a href="mailto:*CLOAKED ADDRESS*">*CLOAKED ADDRESS*</a>).
 However, this is not done if [i]mode[/i] is set to [i]none[/i].

 Default: false for both variables

+### purge_mailto_links

+The purpose of this option is to prevent malformed HTML code from being generated if set to true and if the source HTML content contains email address links like `<a href="mailto:email@address.com">email@address.com</a>`.
+If this option is off, the module would convert the email address in the `href` attribute in a way that would insert HTML inside the attribute, which would simply break the outputted HTML.

+This option provides a "quirky" workaround to this problem by removing all mailto links from the HTML content before starting to process it.
+So it replaces the link with the email address found from the `href` attribute. **Please note that the anchor text of the link is not preserved in any way!**

+You can use page_insert_links and/or template_insert_links options to recreate the mailto links, but you still can't get the original anchor texts back, instead the email address itself will be used as the anchor text - which is usually correct.

+So while this feature does not perfectly fix the bug that it relates to, at least it offers a better-than-nothing solution.
+If you want to start a discussion about this topic, please see the issue #3 .
+Please do not hesitate to ask if you have any questions about this feature/bug! :)

+Default: false

 ### at and dot